How merger-driven gas motions in galaxy clusters can turn AGN bubbles into radio relics: Methods

 The mass of the main cluster is $M_1 = 1.25 \times 10^{15}~M_\odot$ in both simulations.
 To scale the initial profiles for the two subclusters, the combination $M_i/a_i^3$ in Equation \ref{eqn:hernquist} is held constant.
 For the main cluster, we chose $a_1$ = 600~kpc, $c_1$ = 0.17, and $a_{c1}$ = 60~kpc, to resemble mass, gas density, and temperature profiles typically observed in massive, relaxed cool-core clusters.
 In the ``Merger2'' simulation, its gas properties are set assuming $c_1 = c_2$ and $a_{c1}/a_1 = a_{c2}/a_2$.
 We will describe the post-merger properties of the two simulations in detail in Section \ref{sec:merger_gas}.

 For all simulations, the clusters start at a separation of $d$ = 3~Mpc, and with an initial impact parameter $b$ = 500~kpc.
 The initial cluster velocities are chosen so that the total kinetic energy of the system is set to half of its potential energy, under the approximation that the objects are point masses.
 This results in a relative velocity of $v_{\rm rel} \sim 1100~$km~s$^{-1}$.
+The initial cluster centers and velocity vectors are situated within the $x-y$ plane of the simualation, and the mergers proceed entirely within the $x-y$ plane.

 Finally, the gas in each cluster is also magnetized.
 To set up the initial magnetic field we follow the procedure from \citet{brz19} and references therein.
 Briefly, we set up a divergence-free turbulent magnetic field on a uniform grid with a Kolmogorov spectrum which is isotropic in the three spatial directions.
 The average magnetic field strength is scaled to be proportional to the square root of the thermal pressure such that $\beta = p_{\rm th}/p_B$ is constant.
 The magnetic field components are then interpolated from this grid onto the cells in each simulation.